Inspection Report on Information Management at Toeslagen: Systematic Information Chaos in the Benefits Affair

 2.3 Absence of Management Oversight

-The Management Team (MT) of Toeslagen had no operational visibility over information management.
-The MT had set other priorities.
-This occurred while:
+Toeslagen’s Management Team (MT) had no operational visibility over information management.
+The MT set other priorities.
+This happened while:

-• The Inspectorate had issued recommendations for improvement in both 2015 and 2019
+• The Inspectorate issued recommendations for improvement in 2015 and 2019

-• No management information was available regarding the quality of information management
+• No management information existed on information management quality

 2.4 GDPR Cleanup Without Guidelines

 After 2018, a cleanup operation was conducted under the General Data Protection Regulation (AVG/GDPR).
 This cleanup was carried out without adequate guidelines or protocols.
-It is unknown what documents were destroyed in the process.
+What documents were destroyed in the process is unknown.

 3. System Architecture and IT Infrastructure

-Toeslagen’s technical infrastructure consisted of a fragmented landscape of systems and storage media:
+Toeslagen’s technical infrastructure consisted of a fragmented collection of systems and storage media:

 3.1 Primary Systems